 - We will put our clients first by making them our primary concern while we are working with them.

 - We will be honest about what we can do; we will recognise the abilities and limitations of our trainings/qualifications/experience and signpost when necessary.

-- We will ensure that our wellbeing is sufficient to sustain the quality of our work if this changes, at an point, we will try to work with the client/s to find an appropriate replacement.
+- We will ensure that our wellbeing is sufficient to sustain the quality of our work if this changes, at any point, we will try to work with the client/s to find an appropriate replacement where possible.

 - We will value each client as an individual and agree with clients about how we will work together.